-The Student Center has a grill area along with snack machines where food and drinks can be purchased and eaten.
+The Student Center has snack machines where food and drinks can be purchased and eaten.
 Eating and drinking are not allowed in classrooms, shops, or laboratories.
 Please use the trash containers located in the Student Center and throughout the campus to properly dispose of trash.